twpol/openrails.org/README.md

 - [ ] Replace the changelog API
 - [ ] Track visitor hardware and software configurations

+### Building and testing

+This website is built with Jekyll, and Jekyll requires Linux and Ruby.
+If you are on Windows (as is no doubt the case for you, an Open Rails developer), I suggest using Windows Subsystem for Linux to run Linux and [rbenv](https://github.com/rbenv/rbenv) to download and compile Ruby.
+Once Ruby is installed, you can run `gem install bundler` to install Bundler and then `bundle install` to install Jekyll and all its dependencies.
+Finally, use `bundle exec jekyll serve` to build this project and spin up a test server.

 ### Changes from the PHP version

 - We cannot read file sizes or modification times on GitHub Pages, so we